 Materials that are collected as recyclable but for whatever reason cannot be recycled and are subsequently disposed are considered to be residue.
-DEP will automatically deduct fifteen percent of the total of the residential and commercial recyclables claimed in a performance grant application unless the applicant provides documentation that the amount of residue is less than fifteen percent.
+DEP will automatically deduct twenty percent of the total of the residential and commercial recyclables claimed in a performance grant application unless the applicant provides documentation that the amount of residue is less than twenty percent.

 A truck collects materials from commercial and residential sources, or from more than one municipality in a single trip.
 How can I break out the individual sources of recyclables?